|Weight:||Up to 12 pounds|

 One of three Chinchilla breeds recognized by the American Rabbit Breeders Association, the American Chinchilla falls somewhere in between the smaller Standard Chinchilla and the oversized Giant Chinchilla.
 Its complex coat color is said to resemble its namesake animal—a wild tapestry of greys, whites, blacks, and blues that seems to change every time you look at it.

-In today’s article, we’ll be looking at the history and origin of this middle child of the Chinchilla breed family, as well as giving you helpful hints and tips for keeping one as a pet.
+In today’s article, we’ll be looking at the history and origin of this middle size of the Chinchilla breed family, as well as giving you helpful hints and tips for keeping one as a pet.
 They’re widely regarded as excellent companion animals – so if you’re thinking of keeping one as a pet, read on to learn more about them!

-History and Origin of the American Chinchilla Rabbit Breed
+History & Origin of the American Chinchilla Rabbit Breed

 The Chinchilla rabbit breed, in one form or another, has been around in America since the first decade of the 1900s.
 What is now called the “Standard” Chinchilla would be selectively bred to produce a larger, hardier rabbit; better capable of producing larger quantities of meat and fur.